earthly/website/blog/_posts/2021-09-22-awk-examples.md

 </div>

-### AWK Pattern Match With Regular Expressions
+### Awk Pattern Match With Regular Expressions

-Everything we've done so far has applied to every line in our file but the real power of AWK comes from pattern matching.
-You can give AWK a pattern to match each line on like this:
+Everything I've done so far has applied to every line in our file but the real power of Awk comes from pattern matching.
+You can give Awk a pattern to match each line on like this:
 ``` bash
 $ echo "aa \n bb \n cc" | awk '/bb/'
 bb
 ```
-This lets you use AWK like you would use GREP and you can combine this with the field access and printing we've done so far:
+This lets you use Awk like you would use `grep`.
+You can combine this with the field access and printing we've done so far:
 ``` bash
 $ echo "aa 10\n bb 20 \n cc 30" | awk '/bb/{ print $2 }'
 bb